MartinGitti/control-structures-javascript/README.md

-# javascript-control-structures
+# control-structures-javascript

-As the project title suggests, this project involves working with JavaScript Control Structures.
+* As the project title suggests, this project involves working with JavaScript Control Structures.
+* We'll dive into working with conditional statements & looping.
+* This is one of my first projects working with JavaScript.

 ## Expected output:

 * Page 1, code ouput:
 <img src="/images/Capture.JPG" alt="code output in console">
 <hr/>

 * Page 2, code output: